Runcorn

 Runcorn performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Runcorn is notably high, with 37.0% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland and 30.4% nationally as of the latest data from 2021.
-Bachelor degrees are most prevalent at 24.0%, followed by postgraduate qualifications (10.8%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.5% and certificates make up 16.5%.
-Educational participation is high, with 31.9% of residents currently enrolled in formal education, including 9.3% in primary, 7.1% in tertiary, and 6.4% pursuing secondary education as of the academic year ending in 2021.
+Educational attainment in Runcorn is notably high, with 37.0% of residents aged 15+ having university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 24.0%, followed by postgraduate qualifications at 10.8% and graduate diplomas at 2.2%.
+Vocational credentials are also prevalent, with 29.0% of residents holding them; advanced diplomas account for 12.5% and certificates for 16.5%.
+Educational participation is high, with 31.9% of residents currently enrolled in formal education.

-Runcorn State High School and Runcorn Heights State School serve a total of 1,450 students, with the area demonstrating typical Australian school conditions (ICSEA: 1005) and balanced educational opportunities.
-Educational provision follows conventional lines, with one primary and one secondary institution serving the area.
-School places per 100 residents stand at 9.3, falling below the regional average of 13.1, indicating some students may attend schools in nearby areas as of the latest demographic data from 2021.
+This includes 9.3% in primary education, 7.1% in tertiary education, and 6.4% pursuing secondary education.
+Runcorn State High School and Runcorn Heights State School serve a total of 1,450 students, with the area having typical Australian school conditions (ICSEA: 1005) and balanced educational opportunities.
+There is one primary and one secondary institution providing education in the area.
+The number of school places per 100 residents is 9.3, which is lower than the regional average of 13.1, indicating some students may attend schools outside Runcorn.

 Frequently Asked Questions - Education